This is a guide covering texture in photography.

 When Would it Be Important for a Photograph to Show Texture?

 Textures are often a matter of aesthetic and not context, though for some ideas it might work really well.

-First, if you’re taking aesthetic photos, Texture can emphasize the beautiful or interesting things in each photo.
+1. If you’re taking aesthetic photos, Texture can emphasize the beautiful or interesting things in each photo.
 This might be seen within nature or fashion photography.

 Both types of photography can emphasize Texture to highlight the uniqueness of the subject.
 If you are dealing with close proximity and range, use the portrait setting and macro photography techniques to emphasize the details better.

-Second: the situational photo.
+2. The situational photo.
 Remember that photo of an army lining up in perfect sync – so much so that they looked as if they were edited?
 These kinds of occurrences could also benefit from texture emphasis.

 It helps to make images more impactful, and allows you to tell a better story.